escalant3/ember-data-tastypie-adapter/README.md

 ```

 ## Versions
-In the meantime ember-data reachs 1.0, custom compilations have been used to test the adapter.
+Until ember-data reachs 1.0, custom compilations have been used to test the adapter.

 #### ember.js
 1.8.1